griptape-ai/griptape-docs/docs/griptape-cloud/getting-started/quickstart-cli.md

 2. __gt cloud list-organizations__ (optional step for validation)

-The `list-organizations` command list the __organizations__ you have in your Griptape Cloud account.
+The `list-organizations` command lists the __organizations__ you have in your Griptape Cloud account.
 For Private Preview users, you should only see one entry.
 ```shell
 user@machine-name ~ % gt cloud list-organizations
 {'organizations':